- Home

 Talk to different professionals to find out more about their experiences.
 Also, go organise observations for yourself in the different settings (e.g. hospitals, special schools, therapy hubs).
 This may give you a clearer idea if a future in the social service is for you!

-A role in speech-laugange therapy is one of many in social service.
-To find out more, read about a career in therapy.
+A Speech-and-Language Therapist is one of many roles in social services.
+To find out more, click read about a career in Therapy.